Asthma and Respiratory Health: Supporting Easier Breathing Naturally

 These responses cause the characteristic symptoms of wheezing, coughing, chest tightness and shortness of breath.
 Symptoms may be intermittent or persistent, mild or severe, depending on the individual and their triggers.

-Understanding that asthma is fundamentally an inflammatory condition explains why anti-inflammatory approaches, whether pharmaceutical (inhaled corticosteroids) or natural (dietary and supplemental), are central to management.
+Understanding that asthma is fundamentally an inflammatory condition explains why anti-inflammatory approaches, whether pharmaceutical, dietary, environmental or lifestyle-based, are central to management.

 Types of Asthma